YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Changelog/Index.rst

 9.5.0    - Compatibility with TYPO3 7.6 removed.
          - Compatibility changed to TYPO3 9.5.x.
          - Code generation improved.
          - Basic documentation generation for Docker added.
+         - Context Sensitive Help replaced by links to the documentation.

 1.2.0    - Compatibility with TYPO3 6.2 removed.
          - Compatibility changed to TYPO3 9.0.